thehansong/thehansong/README.md

 I'm passionate about computer science and always looking to improve my skills.
 I have experience in data analytics, database management, and game development.
 In my free time, I enjoy tinkering with new technologies and experimenting with different programming languages.

 ### What You'll Find in My Portfolio
-I'm excited to share my work with you and hope that you find it informative and useful.
+I'm excited to share my work with you.
 Stay tuned for updates on my portfolio!

 </div>